 - Enhance Literacy Instruction through Explicit, Systematic, Multisensory Teaching Methods

-Learn multisensory strategies for teaching reading skills, including decoding, encoding, vocabulary, and reading comprehension that can be used in-person, online and in hybrid environments
+Learn multisensory strategies for teaching reading skills, including decoding, encoding, vocabulary, and reading comprehension

 - Discover the Most Effective Accommodations, Scaffolds and Supports for Students with Dyslexia

 Learn about low-tech and high-tech accommodations, scaffolds, and supports to help students with dyslexia access grade-level standards

 - Gain New Ideas for Teaching Word Recognition and Spelling